NaderTate/Ecommerce-Store/adminPanel/README.md

 #### The admins that are allowed to access the dashboard have access to:

-- View, edit and add new `products`/`categories`
+- View, edit, and add new products/categories

-- See all the `orders'` details (the `products` ordered, the `address` it was shipped to, the `payment` `method`, order placement and completion `dates`)
+- See all the orders details (the products ordered, the address it was shipped to, the payment method, order placement, and completion `dates`)

-- The ability to mark `orders` as complete.
+- The ability to mark orders as complete.

-- View all the `comments` on the products.
+- View all the comments on the products.

-- View all the website `users` and their `details` (their names, emails, all the addresses and payment methods they added, all their orders and comments on products).
+- View all the website users and their details (their names, emails, all the addresses and payment methods they added, all their orders, and comments on products).

-- The ability to `ban` users from the website.
+- The ability to ban users from the website.

-- The ability to delete/add new `admins`.
+- The ability to delete/add new admins.

 ---

-#### Another thing I'd like to share, when a new order is placed, the admin gets a Whatsapp message with a summary of the order, this ensures faster fullfillment.
+#### Another thing I'd like to share, when a new order is placed, the admin gets a Whatsapp message with a summary of the order, this ensures faster fulfillment.

 ![message screenshot](https://res.cloudinary.com/dqkyatgoy/image/upload/v1703711280/Frame_26_hag6un.png)